RobertRosca/julia-hpc-workshop/presentation/slides.md

   - Provides ways to **gradually increase performance** as needed

 - Also bridges gap between expert researchers and expert developers
-  - Performant Julia code is written in Julia, not C (numpy is 53% C)
+  - Performant Julia code is written in Julia, not C (numpy is 53% C, pyFAI ~12%)

+---
+layout: center
+---

+# Questions?